sharkdeng/Swift-ScenekitVehicle/README.md

 # Undone works
 I left 2 parts untangled:
-1) how to control car direction
+1) how to control car direction: CoreMotion to
 2) keep car not upside

 3) I want to add a control pad like in "Terminator", cos 2 fingers are not always recognized